-The results of this study show that the radial growth of Korean pine is greatly limited by precipitation during the early and middle parts of the growing season in the Sikhote-Aline area.
+- The results of this study show that the radial growth of Korean pine is greatly limited by precipitation during the early and middle parts of the growing season in the Sikhote-Aline area.
 Based on this, we first created three precipitation reconstructions for the southern (April to June), central (March to June) and northwestern (March to July) parts of the Sikhote-Aline covering past 412, 205 and 162 years, respectively.
 Our precipitation reconstruction records fill the knowledge gap in the existing reconstructions for Northeast Asia and provide first evidence of past precipitation variability over large area of Russian Far East.
-The wavelet analysis of the reconstruction identifies cycles possibly related to the processes influenced by the El Niño-Southern Oscillation and Pacific Decadal Oscillation.
+The wavelet analysis of the reconstruction identifies cycles related to the processes influenced by - 395 the El Niño-Southern Oscillation and Pacific Decadal Oscillation.
 We also found that precipitation at different parts of the Sikhote-Alin is to some extent influenced by different oscillations (ENSO and PDO for the southern part, PDO for the central part and AO for the northwestern part), which is probably one of the important reasons for the climate features of these parts.
-Our tree-ring chronologies also could be used by the PAGES Hydro2k consortium and/or to update the MADA PDSI dataset developed by Cook et al. (2010).
+Thus, our results enable better understanding of future climatic trajectories in Northeast Asia. - 400 Data availability.
+All tree-ring chronologies used in this paper will be uploaded to the International Tree-Ring Databank.